stevechungytc303-cloud/Solidworks-Controlled-Stacking-Robot-Arm/README.md

 <img src="./images/SolidworksControlledStackingRobotImage.png">

 I built this robot arm in the summer before university started.
-It’s fully 3D‑printed with my Ender 3, except for the bearings, screws, and aluminum rods.
+It’s fully 3D‑printed with my Ender 3.
 It features custom‑designed cycloidal gearboxes, a bar‑linkage system inspired by industrial palletizing robots, an inverse‑kinematics‑based coordinate motion system built from scratch, and SolidWorks macros that let me directly control the robot inside the CAD software.

 *[Click here to skip to Demo Video](#demo-video-youtube)*